-The sonar information from your Fishfinder is displayed on the screen in a variety of easy-to-read views.
+The sonar information from your Fishfinder is displayed on your screen in a variety of easy-to-read views.
 There are many views available on your Fishfinder.
-When you press the VIEW key, the display cycles through the available views on your screen.
-When you press the EXIT key, the display cycles through the available views in reverse order.

-When you first power up the control head, Sonar View will be the default view.
-You can display and hide any view to suit your fishing preferences.
+- Default View: When you first power up the 586c HD/596c HD control head, Sonar View will be the default view.
+When you first power up the 596c HD DI control head, Down ImagingTM View will be the default view. - Cycle: When you press the VIEW key repeatedly, the display cycles through the available views on your screen.
+When you press the EXIT key, the display cycles through the available views in reverse order. - Customize: You can display or hide any view to suit your fishing preferences.
+See the following pages for more information about each View.